sivel/go-speedtest/README.md

 This project is still in development and should be considered experimental, see https://github.com/sivel/speedtest-cli for a stable command line client.

+## Download

+Downloads are available from the [releases page](https://github.com/sivel/speedtest/releases).

 ## Usage

 ```